Fairey Battle: Design

 The Battle was a robust aircraft which was frequently described as being easy to fly, even for relatively inexperienced pilots.
 The pilot was provided with good external visibility and the cockpit was considered to be roomy and comfortable for the era but the tasks of simultaneously deploying the flaps and the retractable undercarriage, which included a safety catch, has been highlighted as posing considerable complication.
 Climate control within the cockpit was also reportedly poor.
 By the time that the Battle was entering service in 1937 it had already been rendered obsolete by the rapid advances in aircraft technology.
 The performance and capabilities of fighter aircraft had increased to outstrip the modest performance gains that the light bomber had achieved over its biplane antecedents.

 For defence, the Battle had been armed only with a single Browning machine gun and a trainable Vickers K in the rear position; in service, these proved to be woefully inadequate.
-The Battle lacked other common defensive features of the era, such as an armoured cockpit and self-sealing fuel tanks.
+The Battle lacked an armoured cockpit and self-sealing fuel tanks.
 The Battle was considered well-armoured by the standards of 1940, although there was an emphasis on protection against small-arms fire from the ground.
 No RAF bombers were fitted with self-sealing tanks at the beginning of the war, although they were hastily fitted once the necessity became apparent.
 Since it was some time before self-sealing tanks could be mass-produced, it was a common stop-gap in 1940, even into 1941, to simply armour the rear of the fuel tanks with single or double layers of 4 mm armour.
 The Battle, along with the rest of the early-war inventory, was taken out of front-line duties before it had a chance to be fitted with self-sealing tanks.

 Operational history

 Introduction

-In June 1937, No. 63 Squadron, based at RAF Upwood, Cambridgeshire, became the first RAF squadron to be equipped with the Fairey Battle.
+In June 1937, 63 Squadron, based at RAF Upwood, Cambridgeshire, became the first RAF squadron to be equipped with the Fairey Battle.
 On 20 May 1937, the delivery of the first Battle to No. 63 occurred; following further deliveries, the squadron was initially assigned to perform development trials.
 The type holds the distinction of being the first operational aircraft powered by a Rolls-Royce Merlin engine to enter service, having beaten the debut of the Hawker Hurricane fighter by a matter of months.
 By May 1939, there were a total of 17 RAF squadrons that had been equipped with the Battle.
 While many of these were frontline combat squadrons, some, under the No. 2 Group, were assigned to a non-mobilising training role; on the eve of the outbreak of war, these squadrons were reassigned to operate under No. 6 Training Group or alternatively served as reserve squadrons.